iftekharmickey/CSV-Error-Analysis-Tool/README.md

 ## Author

-This tool was developed by Iftekhar Mahmud Tahir as an automation project for Infozillion Teletech BD Ltd.
+This tool was developed by Iftekhar Tahir as an automation project for Infozillion Teletech BD Ltd.

 If you have any questions or feedback, feel free to contact me at iftekhar.tahir@proton.me.